-Use this page if you are choosing between buying now, trying a demo, waiting for patches, or playing with friends.
+Use this page if you are choosing between buying now, testing the launch build, waiting for patches, or playing with friends.

 Buy Now If